squat/service-reflector/README.md

 ## Overview

-One key use for multi-cluster Kubernetes is to allow Pods and Services in one cluster to access those running in another cluster.
+A key use for multi-cluster Kubernetes is to allow Pods and Services in one cluster to access those running in another cluster.
-However, when a Service runs in cluster A, there is no Kubernetes-native way for a Pod n cluster B to discover the Service or its endpoints, and it must be pointed explicitly at the Service's ClusterIP.
+However, a Pod in cluster A has no Kubernetes-native way of discovering a Service in cluster B or determining its endpoints; instead it must be pointed explicitly at the Service's ClusterIP.
-A solution to this issue is for an administrator to create a Service in cluster B to mirror the Service in cluster A with Endpoints that point directly at the Pods in cluster A.
+One solution to this issue is for an administrator to create a Service in cluster A to mirror the one in cluster B with Endpoints that point at the Service’s Pods.
-Service-Reflector simplifies running multi-cluster Services by automatically mirroring selected Services from one cluster to another.
+Service-Reflector automates the mirroring of selected Services from one cluster to another to simplify running multi-cluster Kubernetes.

 ## How it works